Edible Flowers

 Calendula

-Calendula, also known as pot marigold, has bright yellow or orange petals.
-They have a tangy, peppery taste.
-Calendula can be used fresh in salads or dried in soups.
-The petals can also replace saffron in some recipes.
+Calendula, also called pot marigold, has bright yellow or orange petals with a tangy, peppery taste.
+They can be used fresh in salads or dried in soups, and the petals can substitute for saffron in some recipes, providing color if not identical flavor.

 Elderflowers